Endava-Sofia/endava-devops-challenge/README.md

 ## Solution outline
 The Cloudformation-solution.json contains an AWS Cloudformation template that deals with the problem as follows.
-1) Creates an Apache+PHP Lauch configuration, Autoscaling group and Load Balancer.
+1) Creates an Apache+PHP Launch configuration, Autoscaling group and Load Balancer.
 2) Creates a RDS MySQL database
 3) Secures all with credentials (Key pair for the EC2 instances, user/pass for the RDS) and a security group.
 4) The service is meant to be consumed through the load balancer URL which can be found in the Outputs section of the CF Stack.